 System Prompt Leakage in Large Language Models

-- System prompts act as the LLM’s "operating instructions," enforcing rules like safety filters or role definitions.
+- System prompts act as the LLM’s "operating system," enforcing rules like safety filters, role definitions, and response boundaries.

-- Leakage techniques manipulate the model into exposing or misinterpreting its own instructions.
+- Leakage occurs when attackers trick the model into revealing or misinterpreting its own instructions.

 - Jailbreaking overrides system prompts by persuading the model to adopt a new role or ignore constraints.

-- Obfuscation and misdirection bypass pattern-based defenses by disguising malicious requests.
+- Obfuscation and misdirection bypass defenses by disguising malicious requests as harmless queries.

-- Roleplay attacks exploit the model’s flexibility in persona adoption.
+- Roleplay attacks exploit the model’s flexibility in adopting personas to circumvent restrictions.

 How System Prompt Leakage Works